How to Disable Comments on Your Facebook Wall/Profile [January 2022]

 Some Google Chrome extensions aim to give you more control over your social media accounts by hiding the comments.
 The Shut Up Comment Blocker for Chrome claims to do just that.
 However, this option only hides them on your end while in the browser.

-So if you’re using the Facebook application on your mobile device, you may run into problems.
-If you prefer comment-free scrolling, this option is for you!
+If you’re using the Facebook application on your mobile device, you may run into problems when using this option.

-As you can see in this article, you can’t disable Facebook comments, but you can limit who can post any and block specific words in comments so that they don’t appear on your profile/timeline.
+As you can see in this article, you can’t disable Facebook comments, but you can limit who can post any and block specific words in comments so that they don’t appear on your profile/timeline/pages.
 Defining who you connect with on Facebook also helps improve your online experience by reducing comment availability.
-Give yourself complete control over the posts on your page by using the above suggestions.
-It will take up a little more of your time, but you will limit the comment capabilities in doing so!
+Give yourself complete control over your profile or page posts by using the above suggestions.
+The processes consume additional time but limit the comment capabilities of others, reducing the headaches on your end!